Anti Fatigue Kitchen Mats - Residential

 Material Options

-Because the best anti fatigue kitchen mats need to provide both cushioning and support, they frequently will make use of a firmer material than you may expect.
-You don’t want a mat consisting of an extremely soft foam, or you’ll sink too far into the mat, losing the support your body needs.
+Because the best anti fatigue kitchen mats need to provide both cushioning and support, they frequently consist of a firmer material than you may expect.
+You don’t want a mat consisting of extremely soft foam, or you’ll sink too far into the mat, losing the support your body needs.

 On the other hand, if the material is too firm, you won’t receive the cushioning benefits that are so important to anti fatigue matting.

-These materials are durable and easy to clean, yielding a great choice for use in the kitchen.
+These materials are durable and easy to clean, making them a great choice for use in the kitchen.

 Pattern and Texture Options

 Depending on the anti fatigue kitchen mats in use, you may have multiple color options from which to select.
-You also can have some different design patterns in the surface of the mat, making these mats pleasing to look at while matching the kitchen decor.
+You can also have some different design patterns on the surface of the mat, making these mats pleasing to look at while matching the kitchen decor.

-Options for the base color in the mats can include bluish gray, gray, brown, black, green, and red.
-Some models will have subtle color patterns against the base color that makes the mat resemble a vinyl flooring.
+Options for the base color of the mats can include bluish-gray, gray, brown, black, green, and red.
+Some models will have subtle color patterns contrasting the base color that make the mat resemble vinyl flooring.
 Some of the black mats will have a yellow border available that can make the edge of the mat easy to see.

-A few different textures are available in these mats.
-The majority of kitchen mats will deliver a smooth surface.
+A few different textures are available on these mats.
+The majority of kitchen mats will have a smooth surface.
 However, some mats have grooves in the surface of the mat to provide traction.

 Some mats offer perforations where liquids can drain through the mat to reach a floor drain underneath.